liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/13-using-files-to-config-components.markdown

 Before you
-[create a configuration file](/discover/portal/-/knowledge_base/7-1/understanding-system-configuration-files#creating-configuration-files), follow these steps to determine whether multiple instances of the component can be created,  or if the component is intended to be a singleton:
+[create a configuration file](/discover/portal/-/knowledge_base/7-1/understanding-system-configuration-files#creating-configuration-files), follow these steps to determine whether multiple instances of the component can be created or if the component is intended to be a singleton:

 1. Deploy the component's module if you haven't done so already.